cbarraco/homeassistant-streamdeck/README.md

 ### Release 2 :construction:
 - Create action that can toggle a light with specific color
-- Create action that can call an HA service
+- Create action that can call a service
-- Create suggestions for action parameters based on existing entities in the system :construction:
+- Create suggestions based on entities in the system :construction:

 ### Release 3
 - Create action that displays a camera feed that updates when button is pressed
-- Gauge and history graph visualizations for entities
+- Create some visualizations for sensor entities